norcams/docs-enduser/docs/manage-volumes.rst

 instance or detach a volume and attach it to another instance at any time.
 You can also create a snapshot from or delete a volume.

+There are different volume types, including
+* **mass-storage-default**: Storage backed by spinning hard drives, available to everybody and is the default type.
+* **rbd**: Legacy storage backed by spinning hard drives.
+* **mass-storage-ssd**: Fast storage backed by solid state drives.
+  This volume type is only available after access has been granted by the NREC Team.
+In addition, some projects have access to more specialized storage.

 Create a volume
 ---------------